Ulises-ICM-UPC/UCalib/README.md

 To run the demo in the folder **`example`** with the basis of images in **`basis`** and the images in **`images`** using a Jupyter Notebook we provide the file `example_notebook.ipynb`.
 For experienced users, the `example.py` file can be run in a terminal. `UCalib` handles `PNG` (recommended) and `JPEG` image formats.

 ## Basis calibration
-To manually calibrate the images selected for the basis, placed in the folder **`basis`**,  it is necessary that each image `<basisImage>.png` is supplied with a file containing the Ground Control Points (GCP) and, optionally, the Horizon Points (HP).
+To manually calibrate the images selected for the basis, placed in the folder **`basis`**,  it is necessary that each image `<basisImage>.png` is supplied with a file containing the Ground Control Points (GCP) and, optionally, a file with the Horizon Points (HP).
 The structure of each of these files is the following:
 * `<basisImage>cdg.txt`: For each GCP one line with  (minimum 6)
 >`pixel-column`, `pixel-row`, `x-coordinate`, `y-coordinate`, `z-coordinate`
 * `<basisImage>cdh.txt`: For each HP one line with (minimum 3)